hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

    }

 This subnet specifies the single option which will be included in the DHCPACK message to the client in response to DHCPINFORM.
-Note that the subnet definition does not require the address pool configuration if it will be used solely for the stateless configuration.
+The subnet definition does not require the address pool configuration if it will be used solely for stateless configuration.

 This server will associate the subnet with the client if one of the following conditions is met:

--  The DHCPINFORM is relayed and the giaddr matches the configured subnet.
+-  The DHCPINFORM is relayed and the ``giaddr`` matches the configured subnet.

--  The DHCPINFORM is unicast from the client and the ciaddr matches the configured subnet.
+-  The DHCPINFORM is unicast from the client and the ``ciaddr`` matches the configured subnet.

--  The DHCPINFORM is unicast from the client and the ciaddr is not set, but the source address of the IP packet matches the configured subnet.
+-  The DHCPINFORM is unicast from the client and the ``ciaddr`` is not set, but the source address of the IP packet matches the configured subnet.